Mohamed-amhil/webhook/README.md

 localhost:3000/api/health

-The webhook endpoint:
+The webhook endpoint is:
 localhost:3000/api/webhook

-The payload to the webhook endopoint should be json with two mandatory fields: pdfContent and sendQuoteWith
+The payload to the webhook endopoint is a json with two mandatory fields: pdfContent and sendQuoteWith
 #Example
 {
 "pdfContent" : "xxxx",